KundanSingh007/netflix-clone/README.md

 ### not availabe :
-firebase.js as it contain firebase api, so please create firebase.js file add your own firebsae Api keys.
+firebase.js as it contain firebase api, so please create firebase.js file in src folder & add your own firebsae Api keys in it..